PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

-These problems are only slightly different from :eq:`focops-eq-1` , that is, the parameter of interest is now the non-parameterized Policy :math:`\pi` and not the policy parameter :math:`\theta`.
+These problems are only slightly different from :eq:`focops-eq-1` , that is, the parameter of interest is now the non-parameterized policy :math:`\pi` and not the policy parameter :math:`\theta`.
 Then FOCOPS provides a solution as follows: